bkavlak/bootmap/README.md

 We are now working on a paper to elaborate on our procedure and results.
 A detailed documentation and a R package structure will be organized in this repository.

-Hopefully, you will be able to produce graphics and tables for your map accuracy assessments:
+Hopefully, you will be able to create graphics and tables for your map accuracy assessments:

 ### Alluvial Plot
 <div align="center"><img src="images/Alluvial_Plot.png"></div>